bobholt/talks/README.md

-talks
+Talks
 =====

-Source for talks I have given
+JS-format talks from conferences and meetups.
+One day I'll convert PowerPoint talks over as well.